Diabetes Data Apps: What’s Available + How They Work

 This guide touches the surface of the diabetes management platforms available today.
 Others include:

-- Happy Bob App: A mobile app that connects with your Dexcom CGM to help you monitor your glucose levels in real time.
+- Happy Bob App: A mobile app that connects with your Dexcom CGM to help you monitor your blood glucose levels in real time.
 You can also connect Happy Bob to your Apple Health data.
 Happy Bob gamifies life with diabetes and facilitates an engaging, community-based user experience.
 It aims to help users “reduce the mental toll” of diabetes and help you “feel like a person, not a patient.”
 DashBob is a sister functionality that lets you see your data and engage on a desktop computer.

 - Glucose tracker—Diabetic diary: A mobile app for people with type 1, type 2 or gestational diabetes that helps you track your regular hemoglobin, blood sugar levels and blood pressure.
 You can also set insulin injection reminders, add tags, track medications, log your weight and more.